kingston-hackSpace/TCS34725_RGB-Color-Sensor__RaspberryPi/README.md

 ----
 ### PROGRAMMING INSTRUCTIONS

+- Make sure your RPi is connected to internet (WIFI or Ethernet)

+- Plug your Raspberry Pi and wait until you see the main Desktop

 - Open the Raspberry Pi's Terminal (black top left icon).

-- Your terminal should pop-up, looking similar to [this](https://github.com/kingston-hackSpace/TCS34725_RGB-Color-Sensor__RasberryPi/blob/main/Terminal-view_.jpg)
+- The RPi terminal should pop-up, looking similar to [this](https://github.com/kingston-hackSpace/TCS34725_RGB-Color-Sensor__RasberryPi/blob/main/Terminal-view_.jpg)

 - From now on, we will be typing instructions on the terminal only.